 Silky-textured, deep purple, single flowers with a dark plum center on sturdy stems are the focal point of the front garden during the months of June and July.
 Seed is allowed to form and we collect enough to share with our customers and also to seed the bed for the following summer.

 There are two options for receiving seed.
-Seed can be simply included with your order - or if you are not ordering bulbs at this time - we charge $3 for postage and mailer (up to 9 packets) which will adjust your total before we charge your credit/debit card.
+Seed can be simply included with your Fall order - or if you are not ordering bulbs at this time - we charge $3 for postage and mailer (up to 9 packets) and we will adjust your total before we charge your credit/debit card.
 Be sure to choose how you would like your seed sent to you.

 How to Plant Poppy Seed